mendix/docs/content/releasenotes/mobile/native-template.md

 ### Fixes

-* We fixed bridging headers so that they work as intended
+* We fixed bridging headers so that they work as intended.
-* We fixed Swift compiler incompatibilities
+* We fixed Swift compiler incompatibilities.
-* We fix the React Native `link` command so that it works as intended
+* We fix the React Native `link` command so that it works as intended.

 ## 3.0.0